synesthesiam/old-custom-components/README.md

 [rhasspy-tools](https://github.com/synesthesiam/rhasspy-tools).

-Importantly, the example `automations.yaml` file defines rules for Home Assistant that pass information between rhasspy's components.
-These are critical for ensuring that rhasspy listens for the wake word on startup, listens for commands when woken up, and passes commands to the intent recognizer.
+Importantly, the example `automations.yaml` file defines rules for Home Assistant that pass information between Rhasspy's components.
+These are critical for ensuring that Rhasspy listens for the wake word on startup, listens for commands when woken up, and passes commands to the intent recognizer.

-An interaction between a user and rhasspy is pictured below.
+An interaction between a user and Rhasspy is pictured below.
 Each step of the process is shown, from waking up to response.
-Because the output of rhasspy's speech/intent recognition is a Home Assistant intent (possibly with slots filled), you can script *any* set of actions to follow using the built-in [intent_script](https://www.home-assistant.io/components/intent_script/)
+Because the output of Rhasspy's speech/intent recognition is a Home Assistant intent (possibly with slots filled), you can script *any* set of actions to follow using the built-in [intent_script](https://www.home-assistant.io/components/intent_script/)